 Once Jacob arrived at W.O.L.F, he settled into an enclosure prior to introducing him to Sasha.
 He seemed to adapt to the Sanctuary without any hesitation.
 Jacob and Sasha met for the first time under the watchful eyes of W.O.L.F. staff.
 Sasha was standoffish, and Jacob was calm and reserved.
 The two had several small skirmishes but these eventually subsided.
 Sasha was used to the inappropriate antics of Pax, and she was anticipating the same behaviors from Jacob.
 However, Jacob’s manners were impeccable, and he was able to show the proper amount of respect and devotion that Sasha seemed to crave.
 With a few minor exceptions, Jacob was the perfect companion.

 Jacob has rapidly become a favorite of staff and volunteers.
 He is a beautiful, big wolf with enormous feet and soft eyes.
 He is sweet and likes attention from his humans.
 He loves to eat and will do a leap for joy as his daily ration is placed in his feeder.
 Jacob has charmed his caregivers.
-Jacob and Sasha are a stunningly beautiful couple who adored one another, but sadly, staff made the difficult decision to separate them when Sasha’s mobility continued to worsen.
+Jacob and Sasha were a stunningly beautiful couple who adored one another, but sadly, staff made the difficult decision to separate them when Sasha’s mobility continued to worsen.
 With Jacob’s size and energy, he became too much for her to handle, and staff worried that he might unintentionally injure her.
 While Sasha now lives alone, she lives in the habitat next to the one that he now shares with Ember, so they are still able to visit with each other through the fence.
 Jacob’s relationship with Ember has had a slow start, but staff is hopeful that their bond will continue to grow over time.